-- Giving the words as they appear within the NPS-UD their ordinary meaning our view is that the role and purpose of the NPS-UD responsive planning provisions, is to through planning decisions, on district plans and plan changes improve housing affordability by supporting competitive land and development markets by ensuring unanticipated or out of sequence qualifying land development opportunities are not rejected without a merits assessment. - 94 We consider planning decisions under the NPS-UD are intended to be to be both responsive, immediate and to an extent unconstrained by existing provisions in planning documents that restrict or limit development to identified locations. - However we readily accept planning decisions under the NPS-UD must also ensure that those out of sequence or unanticipated developments qualify by contributing to a well-functioning urban environment.
+is to through planning decisions, on district plans and plan changes improve housing affordability by supporting competitive land and development markets by ensuring unanticipated or out of sequence qualifying land development opportunities are not rejected without a merits assessment.

+- We consider planning decisions under the NPS-UD are intended to be to be both responsive, immediate and to an extent unconstrained by existing provisions in planning documents that restrict or limit development to identified locations. - However we readily accept planning decisions under the NPS-UD must also ensure that those out of sequence or unanticipated developments qualify by contributing to a well-functioning urban environment.
 So planning decisions are not completely unrestrained.
-Evidence will be needed to satisfy those NPS-UD requirements. - More broadly the NPS-UD is designed to speedily improve the responsiveness and competitiveness of land and development markets to meet the community needs for more housing and differing preferences for different types of housing, such as intensification. - Addressing land supply to increase competitiveness in housing markets and consequently provide for more and affordable housing is a matter of national significance to be addressed responsively, in a timely way.
+Evidence will be needed to satisfy those NPS-UD requirements. - 97 More broadly the NPS-UD is designed to speedily improve the responsiveness and competitiveness of land and development markets to meet the community needs for more housing and differing preferences for different types of housing, such as intensification. - Addressing land supply to increase competitiveness in housing markets and consequently provide for more and affordable housing is a matter of national significance to be addressed responsively, in a timely way.
 Planning documents that constrain development to particular locations need to be amended as soon as practicable to allow consideration of alternative development options. - The structure of the NPS-UD being divided into parts and through the deliberate choice of words such as "planning decisions" provides for steps or actions on an immediate basis and other steps over the longer term. - We consider the responsive planning provisions to be distinctive compared to the balance NPS provisions.
-While the responsive planning provisions operate under the entire framework of the NPS-UD we do not agree with Simpsons view that the responsive planning provisions should not be seen as separate or distinctive. - 100 Comparing the responsive planning provisions with the balance provisions of the NPS-UD in our view amplifies the difference between them.
+While the responsive planning provisions operate under the entire framework of the NPS-UD we do not agree with Simpsons view that the responsive planning provisions should not be seen as separate or distinctive. - 101 Comparing the responsive planning provisions with the balance provisions of the NPS-UD in our view amplifies the difference between them.
 Also other than in a broad general way, primarily because of this difference, we do not consider the balance provisions of the NPS-UD are particularly informing on the interpretation of the responsive provisions. - As well we do not support Simpsons view that the NPS-UD need be interpreted and applied as a whole with the consequence the responsive planning provisions are read down or somehow limited. - Also we do not support the Wynn Williams view that there is not a conflict between the provisions because as they submit if close attention is paid to the way in which the provisions are expressed then the conflict dissipates.
-Wynn Williams submit that the "avoid" framework does not preclude the merits of a proposal for unanticipated or unplanned urban development or for local authority
+Wynn Williams submit that the "avoid" framework does not preclude the merits of a proposal for unanticipated or unplanned urban development or for local authority decisions to be responsive.
+But they submit the planning documents including the CRPS have already provided sufficient development capacity.
+As well consequent on future quarterly monitoring and three yearly capacity assessments any insufficiency can be addressed and provided for.